Djordje-Stojanovic/Stojanovic-One/workflow.md

         Feature Issue
         Title: Implement User Authentication
         Description:
-        CopyAs a user, I want to be able to create an account and log in so that I can access personalized features.
+        As a user, I want to be able to create an account and log in so that I can access personalized features.

         Tasks:
         - [ ] Create user registration form